psu13/mutable-hakyll/posts/two-thirds.md

 my eye immediately.
 The promise was that in April of this year they would be playing the Bruckner 8th symphony.
-This got me very excited because my most irrational obsession in Classical Music is sitting in the dark and being as quiet as possible for a single piece of music that lasts upwards of an hour and a half, and is structured mostly around two giant slow movements.
+This got me very excited because my most irrational obsession in Classical Music is sitting in the dark and being as quiet as possible for a single piece of music that lasts more than an hour and is structured mostly around two giant slow movements.

 For this kind of experience Bruckner and Mahler are the two big players.
 And interestingly aside from the fact that they both wrote ludicrously verbose and expansive music the two